Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

+Formulating games on clinical J6 data requires application-specific definitions, including the comparison context and breath categories representing those data.
+The comparison context is selected according to the purpose of each application, while corresponding J6 data are categorized (\S\ref{ssec:ptypes}) following prior work \cite{stroh2024identifying}.
+Briefly, breath categories are obtained by clustering low-dimensional representations (\cite{mcinnes2018umap}) of parameterized pressure and volume waveforms \cite{stroh2023hypothesis} together with selected ventilator settings (PEEP, tidal volume, respiratory rate, and inspiration-to-expiration ratio).
+Details of the data, context, categories, and windowing defining strategy--cost pairs are provided within each application below.

+The length of matrix $\mathbf{W}^\top$ is quadratic in the number of strategies and can exceed available memory for clinically relevant datasets.
+Consequently, payoffs from each context's data are calculated by Monte Carlo estimation over large random subsets of strategy pairs rather than the full population.
+Stable estimation requires each subset to sufficiently cross-sample breath categories so $\mathbf{W}$ constrains every row (and column) of $\mathbf{P}$.
+Rare and poorly resolved categories are therefore combined into a single heterogeneous category, while repeated random sampling provides adequate coverage of the remaining categories.

-\subsection{Application 1: Exploring MV costs of ARDS patients}
+\subsubsection{Application 1: Exploring MV costs of ARDS patients}

 The game-based analysis applied to real-world clinical data of cohort A (\S\ref{sec:sources}) explores the MV costs of ARDS patients for whom respiratory management is an urgent and important concern.
-Data from these 36 ARDS or ARDS-risk patients with esophageal balloon further omit: the first 6 hours of 1--2 day records when patients are typically on neuromuscular blockade (NMB) following intubation and/or esophageal balloon placement, patients who have died during the MV encounter, and periods \emph{not} using the APVcmv ventilator mode.
-The context ($c$) frames the $\sim$620 hours of recorded data from 24 MV patients meeting these criterion.
-These data were segmented into 222K 10-second non-overlapping intervals and consequently labeled by data similarity to identify 29 breath phenotypes ($\Phi$).
-Many phenotypes were associated with insignificant data volumes; breath occupying phenotypes labeling less than 1\% of data were omitted because they suggest anomalous data or extremely rare behaviors.
-The remaining $K=21$ phenotypes captured more than 95\% of the data framed by the context.
-The EGT-based inference was applied to strategy–cost pairs, where strategies were defined by phenotype distributions over 5-minute windows and costs by the 1-hour mean driving pressure ($p_d := \max(p)-\text{PEEP}$) starting 6 hours later.
+Data from these 36 ARDS or ARDS-risk patients with esophageal balloon further omit: the first 6 hours on records when patients are typically paralyzed following intubation and/or esophageal balloon placement, patients who died during the MV encounter, and periods \emph{not} using the APVcmv ventilator mode.
+The context ($c$) frames the $\sim$620 hours of recorded data from 24 MV patients meeting these criteria.

-Phenotype-labeled data (in UMAP coordinates with labels ordered by volume) and associated inferred payoff matrices are shown in Figure \ref{fig:mainREDO}.
-Mean and standard deviation statistics for the payoff vector $\mathbf{p}$ were computed from 10 independent samples drawn with replacement, each comprising 80\% of the observed strategy population per player.
-This Monte Carlo estimation over large, random data subsets avoids the size and sparsity issues related to clinical data that preclude global inference, sequential optimization, and iterative methods.